hpintoGH/Solar_Tracker_Control_Simulation/README.md

 Random Forest demonstrated significantly lower error rates, with MSE values of 0.076 (azimuth) and 0.730 (tilt) versus Deep Learning's 13.629 and 29.179.
 The Mean Absolute Errors were also substantially lower: 0.196° vs 3.074° for azimuth, and 0.409° vs 2.572° for tilt.

-The relatively low azimuth errors in both models likely stem from the fact that optimal azimuth calculated by PVlib closely resembles the predictable astronomical solar azimuth.
+The relatively low azimuth errors in both models likely stem from the fact that optimal azimuth calculated by PVLIB closely resembles the predictable astronomical solar azimuth.
 The greater variation occurs in tilt angle, which must adapt to momentary conditions such as cloud cover and atmospheric changes, making it the more challenging parameter to predict accurately.

 The performance difference suggests that Random Forest's ensemble approach and feature handling capabilities are particularly well-suited for solar tracking applications, providing more precise and reliable predictions than the deep learning alternative.
 The graph below compares the predicted values from each model with the actual target values for both azimuth and tilt angles.